 - Education & Training: What kind of educational training do you bring to the table, whether it’s basic coursework or a Master’s degree?

 - Advanced Professional Training: Have you attained any certifications or additional professional training?

 - Additional Skill Sets & Talents: What other skills do you have outside of your education and training, perhaps that you acquired on the job, or taught yourself?
 How might these tie in with your career focus, or add some new perspective?

 - Social Media Profiles: Don’t let the personal undertone fool you – are you projecting a persona on social media that doesn’t reflect how you want to be represented on a professional level?

 - Thought Leadership: Do you have a personal or professional blog that represents a particular area of importance or interest to you?
 How do you use this to engage and connect with others?

-- Organizational Involvement: Think about any additional volunteer or advocacy work, or causes you support, lead or are involved in.
+- Organizational Involvement: Think about any additional volunteer or advocacy work, or causes that you support, lead, or are involved in.
 Why are they important to you?

 - Appearance and Dress: Do you uphold a professional appearance on a daily basis, or only when you’re on the spot for an interview or networking event?
 If someone were to see you on the street, what kind of vibe would you be sending?

 - Mannerisms & Non-Verbal Cues: How do you carry yourself when you walk into a room, address someone in conversation, or while listening to someone else speak?
 Are you well-composed and confident, or fidgety and nervous-seeming?